soullybaby/Teletext-MiSTer/README.md

 ## Scope and credits

-This Level 1 viewer handles ordinary text, coloured graphics, Fastext links when their targets are in the current TTS snapshot, concealed text, flash and several background/graphics controls.
-It does not yet reproduce all Teletext features, including double-height characters, original page headers and real broadcast acquisition timing.
+This viewer handles ordinary text, coloured graphics, Fastext links when their targets are in the current TTS snapshot, concealed text, double-height text, flash and several background/graphics controls.

 This release includes the compiled core and **its corresponding source as a separate download** on the same GitHub release.
 See [LICENSE](LICENSE) and [CREDITS.md](CREDITS.md) for upstream attribution, component notices and licensing details.
 Teletext page content belongs to its respective rights holders and is not covered by the core's source licence.